Security Update: Phishing Emails and Booking Information

 Do not click any links or make any payments

-Forward it to hello@glen-nevis.co.uk with the subject “Scam”
+Forward it to hello@glen-nevis.co.uk with the subject line “Scam”

 Block and report the sender where possible